yashu1wwww/IMDb-Movies-And-TV-Shows-Ratings-Counts/README.md

 IMDb Movies TV Shows Ratings Counts, Using Google Search web scraping techniques

+# Since Imdb doesn't provide an API key, so used Google's displayed text to fetch and display the output

 Just Enter Movie Name or Tv Show

 # Ex: War Or War Ratings

 Breaking Bad Or Breaking Bad Ratings

-# Once the ratings for a movie or TV show appear,

-you can change the text in the URL for another search.
+# you can change the text in the URL for another search.

 # For example, in the URL

 https://imdb-movies-and-tvshows-ratings-counts.onrender.com/search?query=RRR,

 change "RRR" to the name of another movie.

 # Search Here: